jcvroman/vraasnekkeri.com/Content/fastingreporter-readme.md

 #### 🧾 Fast List
 ##### A list or chart of the longest fast ending for each day over a date range.
 + It may start on a previous date.
-+ For a date, it includes a search back through the previous date(s) until a carb entry is found.
++ For a date, it includes a search back through the previous date(s) until a carbs entry is found.
 + For the list, a date column and fast column.
 + For the list, when the screen width is greater and the screen height is smaller (for instance, in landscape mode on an iPhone), a fast end column is also displayed.
 + The chart is sorted per the list sort.